BumbleBee0819/BatchExtractFramesFromVideo/README.md

 # BatchExtractFramesFromVideo
-This code will extract all frames from sequentially named videos.
+This code extracts all frames from sequentially named videos.
 Videos should be named with sequential number (e.g. vid_1.mov).